 There are several notable characteristics that both Mary's share (more or less):

-Has A Heavenly Dwelling
+Heavenly Dwelling Place

 Both Poppins and Our Lady have their homes above the earth.
 Our Lady is Queen of Heaven.
 Poppins similarly sits "enthroned" on the clouds.
 Both exist far above all other creatures but nonetheless "come down" to aid those in need.